AryanKapri88/Digital-Wallet-Transcation-system/README.md

 # Features

-a.
-User Tiers:
+## User Tiers:

     Basic User: Limited to 5 transactions per day, can upgrade to Premium.

     Premium User: Unlimited transactions, requires a one-time subscription fee of 1000.

-Transaction Types:
+## Transaction Types:

     Money Transfer: Send money to a payee with a specified bank.

     Bill Payment: Pay bills for categories like electricity.

+## Mobile Recharge:

-Mobile Recharge: Recharge a mobile number.
+    Recharge a mobile number via top up.

-PIN Verification:
+## PIN Verification:

     Set a 4-digit PIN during setup.

     Verify PIN for each transaction (3 attempts allowed).

-Balance Management:
+## Balance Management:

     Add balance manually if insufficient.

     Option to take a loan with 5% annual interest if balance is low.

-Loan Handling:
+## Loan Handling:

     Take a loan to cover transactions.

     Loan details (amount, monthly repayment) are displayed.

-Transaction Limits:
+## Transaction Limits:

     Basic users are restricted to 5 transactions per day.

     Upgrade to Premium to remove limits.

-Transaction Statement (CSV):
+## Transaction Statement (CSV):

     Saves transactions to transaction.csv.

     Columns: Transaction ID, Date, Transaction Type, Total Balance, Amount, Remaining Balance, Remarks.